 IFRS 9 introduces new requirements for classifying and measuring financial assets and liabilities.
-Additional amendments include introduction of new hedge accounting model and a new expected-loss impairment model.
+Additional amendments include introduction of a new hedge accounting model and a new expected-loss impairment model.
 This standard is effective for annual periods beginning on or after January 1, 2018.
+Adoption of this accounting standard is not expected to have a material impact on the Company's consolidated financial statements.

-IFRS 2 Share-Based Payments
+IFRS 2 Share-based Payments

-In June 2016 the Board issued the final amendments to IFRS 2 which amended (a) the effects that vesting conditions have on the measurement of a cash-settled share-based payment; (b) the accounting for modification of the terms of a share-based payment that changes the classification of the transaction from cash-settled to equity settled; and (c) classification of share-based payment transactions with net settlement features.
+In June 2016 the Board issued the final amendments to IFRS 2, which amended (a) the effects that vesting conditions have on the measurement of a cash-settled share-based payment; (b) the accounting for modification of the terms of a share-based payment that changes the classification of the transaction from cash-settled to equity settled; and (c) classification of share-based payment transactions with net settlement features.
 This standard is effective for annual periods beginning on or after January 1, 2018.
+Adoption of this accounting standard is not expected to have a material impact on the Company's consolidated financial statements.